TobiasGSmollett/cavorite/README.md

 # Cavorite

-Cavorite is a work-in-progress actor model library for Crystal.
+Cavorite is an actor model library for Crystal.

 ## Installation